simatic-ax/renovate-config/README.md

 The following parameters must be supplied minimally:
 - **my_trigger**: This is the condition when the workflow is executed.
 This can be a event, like a time or when you check in something.
 The overview of the events can be found: [here](https://docs.github.com/en/actions/writing-workflows/choosing-when-your-workflow-runs/events-that-trigger-workflows)
 - **renovate_reposetory_filter**: With these parameters you specify to the filters which repositories the renovate should check.
 If you want it to be local, it is the namespace **simatic-ax** and the repository name.
+This set the parameter **autodiscoverFilter** of Renovate-Bot.

 It is also advisable to give the action a suitable name.